xpressiscool/git_automation/README.md

 ## Why Rust?
 Rust is great for working with the command line and is one of my favorite programming languages right now.
 ## Learn More
 You can copy the source code in the src/main.rs to use in your project.
+It will generate a random commit message so that there will not always be the same commit message.
 ### Git Started
 Git started by cloneing the repository:
 ```bash